-In addition to our capital investment in C6 Technologies AS, we have made an additional investment by way of a loan which, at December 31, 2018, had a carrying value of \$9.5 million (2017 \$6.6 million).
-The loan is repayable in 2021.
-Our equity share of the losses incurred by C6 in 2018 is greater than the remaining carrying value of our capital investment.
+In addition to our capital investment in C6 Technologies AS, we have made an additional investment by way of a loan which, at December 31, 2019, had a carrying value of \$10.0 million (2018 \$9.5 million).
+During 2019 we invested a further \$2.0 million in C6 under the loan agreement.
+Our equity share of the losses incurred by C6 in 2019 is greater than the remaining carrying value of our capital investment.
 We have applied the remaining share of the losses as a reduction of the carrying value of this loan due from the entity.
+At December 31, 2019 we believe the remaining carrying value of our investment in C6 is recoverable.
+Events since the balance sheet date, namely the drop in Oil price and the Coronavirus pandemic may have a detrimental effect on the value of our investment and we will adjust the value by an impairment charge if it is deemed appropriate in 2020.